 History of the Capstone Festival

-The first annual Capstone Festival took place on May 3, 2006 as a reinstatement of a Commencement tradition from the earliest days of Augusta Female Seminary.
+The first annual Capstone Festival took place on May 3, 2006, as a reinstatement of a Commencement tradition from the earliest days of Augusta Female Seminary, when a Capstone Festival of sorts existed:

 “All final examinations were held in public and members of the board of trustees and the townspeople attended to view students parse sentences, do intricate math problems, and recite soliloquies,” writes Professor Emerita of History Patricia H. Menk in her book To Live in Time; The Sesquicentennial History of Mary Baldwin College 1842-1992.